Want to become a Merida digital nomad?

 Merida is the capital city of the Yucatan peninsula.
 The stunning architecture, the safety and the delicious food are what make Merida such a popular tourist destination…

-…but does Merida have the potential to be a great digital nomad destination?
+…but does Merida have the potential to be one of the great digital nomad destinations?

 We spent almost a month as Merida digital nomads and we are here to share all of the details you need to know (coworking, wifi, community and more).

 Why Become A Merida Digital Nomad?

 You’ve probably heard how great it is to be a Playa del Carmen digital nomad…

 Maybe you’ve even heard how cool it is to be a San Cristobal de las Casas digital nomad…